VaanaCZ/LANVP/README.md

 ### v2.0 (July 25th, 2024)
 - Patch rewritten from scratch.
+- Fixed the infamous pencil FPS bug in the case "The Set Up".
+- Reworked the implementation of the FPS patch.
+UI elements will now fade in/out at the right speed and have the correct mouse sensitivity.
+- Fixed the speed of pigeons when they take off on high FPS.
+- Fixed problems with changing the resolution of the game when the Aspect ratio fix was enabled.
+Also, black bars will no longer re-appear.
+- Fixed zooming problems with FoV correction on ultrawide aspect ratios.
+- Fixed the camera being too zoomed in in cutscenes on ultrawide aspect ratios.

 ### v1.1b (June 30th, 2022)
 - Added support for new L.A Noire version 2675.